AnIdiotsGuide/discordjs-bot-guide/examples/miscellaneous-examples.md

 Adds a cooldown to your commands so the user will have to wait 2.5 seconds between each command.

-You can change the nature of the cool down by changing the return to something else.
+You can change the nature of the cooldown by changing the return to something else.

 ```javascript
 // First, this must be at the top level of your code, **NOT** in any event!